ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: Introduction

-To systematically address this dual challenge, we propose the \textbf{A}daptive \textbf{S}elf-improving \textbf{K}nowledge (ASK) framework, a model-agnostic, plug-and-play solution (Figure~\ref{fig:intro}, right).
-The ASK framework breaks the GLB by injecting information from a multi-grained knowledge base.
-To ensure the quality of this injection, a novel adaptive reliability weighting scheme modulates the final loss based on the cross-modal consistency of retrieved neighborhoods.
-Crucially, to prevent the knowledge from becoming stale, a dynamic refinement mechanism periodically updates the base, systemically mitigating RDM.
+To systematically address these formally defined challenges, we propose the \textbf{A}daptive \textbf{S}elf-improving \textbf{K}nowledge (ASK) framework.
+Uniquely designed as a model-agnostic enhancement, ASK can be seamlessly integrated into various backbones.
+As shown in Figure~\ref{fig:intro} (right), it serves as a holistic solution to inject information from a dynamically maintained multi-grained knowledge base.
+To handle the inherent noise and ambiguity described by the GLB, we introduce an adaptive reliability mechanism that modulates the learning signal based on cross-modal consistency.
+Simultaneously, to resolve the RDM, ASK employs a dynamic refinement strategy that periodically updates the knowledge base, ensuring that the external guidance co-evolves with the model.

-This synergistic design of reliability-governed injection and dynamic refinement proves highly effective.
-Extensive experiments show that ASK consistently and significantly outperforms strong baselines across multiple datasets, architectures, and interaction strategies, achieving new state-of-the-art performance.

-Our main contributions are: \begin{itemize} \item We are the first to formally define the \textbf{Gradient Locality Bottleneck (GLB)} in contrastive learning and the consequent \textbf{Representation-Drift Mismatch (RDM)} in knowledge-enhanced methods, providing rigorous mathematical formalizations for both.

-\item We propose the \textbf{ASK} framework, a systematic solution to these challenges, featuring novel mechanisms for multi-grained knowledge injection, adaptive reliability weighting, and dynamic knowledge refinement.

-\item We demonstrate through extensive experiments that ASK achieves consistent state-of-the-art performance across diverse architectures and datasets, and validate the necessity of each component via comprehensive ablation studies. \end{itemize}
+This synergistic design enables ASK to effectively leverage global semantic structures while maintaining training stability, independent of the specific underlying architecture.
+Extensive experiments across multiple datasets and backbone models demonstrate that our approach consistently achieves state-of-the-art performance, validating the universality and effectiveness of our framework in handling global optimization challenges.

+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We identify and define two fundamental challenges in Audio-Text Retrieval: the Gradient Locality Bottleneck (GLB), and the Representation-Drift Mismatch (RDM). \item We propose the Adaptive Self-improving Knowledge (ASK) framework, a model-agnostic solution.
+It breaks the GLB via multi-grained knowledge injection and systematically mitigates RDM through dynamic knowledge refinement.
+Furthermore, we introduce a novel adaptive reliability weighting scheme to explicitly filter retrieval noise based on cross-modal consistency. \item Extensive experiments across multiple benchmarks demonstrate that ASK consistently achieves new state-of-the-art performance across diverse global and local interaction architectures.
+Comprehensive ablation and zero-shot studies further validate the robustness of our framework. \end{itemize}